envs-net/help/docs/index.md

 ## services

 ### # code related stuff
-- [gitea](https://git.envs.net/) - git with a cup of tea. - lightweight code hosting solution.<br />
+- [gitea](https://git.envs.net/) - git with a cup of tea. - lightweight code hosting solution.
 members can be use your email credantials for login. (*user@envs.net* | *your email pw*)
-- [drone](https://drone.envs.net/) - drone is a container-native, continuous delivery platform.<br />
+- [drone](https://drone.envs.net/) - drone is a container-native, continuous delivery platform.
 (includes a "drone-ssh-runner" and "drone-docker-runner".)

 ### # general utilities